Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: Expressing optimality conditions with the help of duality

-The polynomial time computability in the first part of Theorem \ref{thom:decision} is due to the fact that the first order part of formulae representing decision problems can be reduced to propositional Horn formulae, which can be solved in time linear in the number of predicates (which are unknown second order).
+\begin{rem} The polynomial time computability in the first part of Theorem \ref{thom:decision} is due to the fact that the first order part of formulae representing decision problems can be reduced to propositional Horn formulae, which can be solved in time linear in the number of predicates which are second order and unknown (that is, not a part of the input)\footnote{The first order predicates are part of the input, hence their truth values are known and can be substituted.}. \end{rem}

-\subsection{Linear Programming}
+\subsection{Linear programming}

+Linear Programming (LP) is known to be in the class P \cite{fangPuthenpura}, whereas Integer Programming (IP) is NP-hard \cite{gj}.

-For example, in the case of Linear Programming (LP), using Lagrangian duality, the primal and dual problems $P_3$ and $P_4$ respectively, can be stated as follows:
+In the case of Linear Programming (LP), using Lagrangian duality, the primal and dual problems $P_3$ and $P_4$ respectively, can be stated as follows:

 after the usual process \cite{hadley} of converting unrestricted variables (if any) to non-negative variables, and equality constraints (if any) to inequality constraints, in the primal problem.
 Here, $y_i$ ($x_j$) is the $i^{th}$ dual ($j^{th}$ primal) variable corresponding to the $i^{th}$ primal ($j^{th}$ dual) constraint.
 When the primal and dual problems have feasible solutions, then they both have optimal solutions $\ds \mb{x^*} = (x_1^*, x_2^*, \cdots, x_n^*)$ and $\ds \mb{y^*} = (y_1^*, y_2^*, \cdots, y_m^*)$ such that the two objective functions are equal: $\ds \mb{c}^T \mb{x^*} = \mb{b}^T \mb{y^*}$.
 (Almost every book on LP should explain this result.
 See for example, \cite{hadley}.)